 BDF

 BDF (or B/D/F) stands for Bus, Device, Function.
-It it a 16 bit number that locates a device's function.
+It is a 16 bit number that locates a

-Each device can have up to 8 functions.
-(3 bits)
+- Each device can have up to 8 functions (3 bits), of which function 0 must be present

 Vendor and device ID